vuchau0802/Portfolio/README.md

 ## About

 M.S.
-Computer Science (AI) from Troy University with hands-on experience across the full ML lifecycle — data engineering, model training, inference optimization, and MLOps deployment.
+Computer Science (AI) from Troy University with hands-on experience across the full ML lifecycle, data engineering, model training, inference optimization, and MLOps deployment.
 Currently interning as an AI Systems & LLM Engineering Intern at TechX, building multi-LLM orchestration pipelines and GPU-accelerated inference services on GCP Vertex AI.

 ---